 PM: SANTA CRUZ HIGHLANDS

 Journeying across Santa Cruz into the highlands visitors are delighted by the island’s variety of life and geology.
 Beginning at the coast and traveling across Santa Cruz the road departs from Puerto Ayora climbing through the agricultural lands and into the mist covered forests.
 Santa Cruz possesses all of the various life zones present in the archipelago.
-As you travel through these zones birders are enchanted.
+Birds will surround you across this path.
 Whether it’s the bright red feathers of a vermillion flycatcher or one of Darwin’s Finch almost every bird present in the islands can be found here.

-Santa Cruz offers excellent opportunities for viewing wild Galapagos Tortoises.
+Santa Cruz offers excellent opportunities to observe the wild Galapagos Tortoises.
 Tracking tortoises is not the only exciting activity to be found in the highlands.
-There are also plenty of lava tubes, sinkholes and craters to explore.
-Theses eerie formations offer a fascinating hike into the belly of the island to view its volcanic make-up.
+There are also plenty of lava tubes, sinkholes and craters ready to be explored.
+After this visit they moved to the M / C Seaman Journey.

 AM: MANGLE POINT